zenialexandre/lotus/README.md

 ## Build Instructions
 ### Setting Up a Lotus Project

-Lotus is a normal rust dependency, therefore an empty Lotus project is very easy to set up.
+Lotus is a normal Rust dependency, therefore an empty Lotus project is very easy to set up.
 You should use the latest stable version of rustc or above.

 - To check which version you have downloaded, use: